 Over the years, Paine's work has evolved into a trajectory of several overlapping wavelengths: machines, fields, fungus and weeds, specimen cases, dendroids and, most recently, dioramas.

-Paine has recently been working on a series of dioramas.
-These works are discussions in human industries and human nature as they inform and reform the collective space.
+Paine’s series of dioramas are contemporary discussions in human industries and human nature as they inform and reform the collective space.
 Paine's dioramas emerge as psychological, constructed realities of universal “habitats,” no longer present with human figures.
-They are the everyday tools of our modern conditions: a fast-food counter, a control room, a sports arena, a security line.
-For example, in the diorama Checkpoint, 2014 a frenetic airport security stop becomes a fixed point of quiet meditation, a site whose everyday normality rests uneasily alongside the looming suggestion of larger social anxieties.
+They are the everyday spaces of our modern conditions such as a fast-food counter, a control room, a sports arena, a security line.

 The vocabulary of fungi, plants and industrial machines became vehicles for the artist’s reflections on mechanized production and the human impulse to impose order and control over creative and natural forces.
 For example, in Drug Ziggurat (1993), Paine demonstrates an industrious approach to addressing systems and categories: mind-altering substances stack in a hierarchical order of potency, from a base of alcoholic and caffeinated beverages to a spire of hypodermic needles and opiates.